A REGIONAL APPROACH TO CARBON

 DOWNLOAD SFFC CARBON PILOT EOI OVERVIEW.

-SFFC CARBON PILOT 2025 EOI FORM
+SFFC CARBON PILOT ROUND 2 2026 EOI FORM

-For further details, please contact Laura Bolitho, General Manager, Southern Forests Food Council at (08) 9772 4180 or laura@southernforestsfood.com.
+To register your interest, please contact Laura Bolitho, General Manager, Southern Forests Food Council at (08) 9772 4180 or laura@southernforestsfood.com.

 The Southern Forests Carbon Strategy Pilot Project is supported by the